jelledijkema/legger/README.md

-   If these packages indeed are missing, download the wheels for pandas 0.23.4 and descartes 1.1.0 Download shapely from the site: https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely Probably you need the version Shapely‑1.6.xxx‑cp27‑cp27m‑win_amd64.whl
+   If these packages indeed are missing, download the wheels for pandas 0.23.4 and descartes 1.1.0 Download shapely from the site: https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely Probably you need the version Shapely‑1.6.xxx‑cp27‑cp37m‑win_amd64.whl

-4. Find the program root of your QGIS installation or OSGeo4w64 installation (Windows Batch file)
+4. Find the program root of your QGIS installation or OSGeo4w64 installation (Windows Batch file).
+Start the commandline through the OSGeo4W??.bat file.
+   Check if everything is working well be testing with the command `pip`.
+Sometimes you first have to run the command `bin\py3_env.bat`

 5. For PANDAS and DESCARTES: It might be required to update pip before installing pandas and descartes:
    ```